DEPOSIT RECORD PUBLISHED

 "I will refrain from comment about the charges against me on advice of counsel", Watson stated, "but hope the readers recognize that it is not about me but about our 1st Ammendment rights".
 "I am just a voice that tryanny hates", he concluded.

-On May 1st, two Texas Rangers executed a search warrant on The Sentinel office and Watson's home.
+On May 1st, A week after he surrendered, two Texas Rangers executed a search warrant on The Sentinel office and Watson's home.
 Two computers and two external hard drives and wifi modem were listed as confiscated along with a public record document that Watson aquired from the Polk County Clerk's office by walking in, requesting a copy and paying his dollar for it.

 The language of the warrant, signed by 258th District Judge E.L.
 McClendon stated, "any electronic devices . . . . . whereby the suspected person may have accessed the internet website known as Sentinelalert.org to post documents or communications . . . . . . . . . evidence of Stephen Watson's internet search and browsing activity and communications . . . ."